 “At that point, we can whack our arteries with another load of animal products for lunch,” he explains.
 “In this routine, we may be stuck in a chronic low-grade inflammation danger zone for most of our lives.
 This can set us up for inflammatory diseases such as heart disease, diabetes, and certain cancers one meal at a time.”

 But while diet can contribute to chronic inflammation, it can also reduce it.
-Consuming a number of plant-based foods, like vegetables, fruits, seeds, and spices, is linked with a drop in chronic inflammation.
+Consuming a number of plant-based foods, like vegetables, fruit, seeds, and spices, is linked with a drop in chronic inflammation.

 Reach for these plant-based foods to help reduce inflammation.
 And remember, always speak to your doctor if you’re concerned about inflammation affecting your health.